Skill Demand Index

 Common skill gaps:

 Marketing positions drive 100% of demand.
-Skills commonly paired with CRM Data Hygiene include Written communication skills and Marketing campaign execution.
+Skills commonly paired with Crm Data Hygiene include Analytics and hubspot-crm-expertise.

 Depth Level Distribution